 My favorite place in San Francisco — save the Chocolate Heaven store at Pier 39 that has killer truffles for $4.95 apiece — is Lands End.

 Located on the northwest portion of The City, the aptly named area is part of the Golden Gate National Park.
-The stunning geological formation blanketed with Cypress trees has arguably the most scenic view of the Golden Gate Bridge.
+The stunning geological formation blanketed with cypress trees has arguably the most scenic view of the Golden Gate Bridge.
 The 3.5-mile loop trail that flows over rocky cliffs that are often shrouded in fog or braving the winds takes in the ruins of the Sutro Baths and offers numerous wildflowers at various times of the year.
-When there is no fog it offers 30 mile views up and down the California coast on either side of the Golden Gate.
-If it weren’t for the heavy traffic the trail enjoys you’d almost forget you were in the state’s fourth largest city.
+When there is no fog it offers 30-mile views up and down the California coast on either side of the Golden Gate.
+If it weren’t for the heavy traffic the trail enjoys, you’d almost forget you were in the state’s fourth largest city.

 Going to San Francisco to hike might strike you as a bit odd, but after perhaps 100 or more trips to The City in my lifetime — including week-long stays with my aunt in the summer out in The Avenues north of the Sunset District when I was growing up — I never appreciated the place as much until I took in San Francisco’s truly wild side.

 My preferred hike is along San Francisco’s Pacific Shore to the north end of the Golden Gate Bridge and includes Lands End.
-The entire route is eight miles round trip.
+The entire route is 8 miles round trip.
 It can easily be broken down into the Lands Segment or the 2.4-mile round trip across the Golden Gate Bridge and still provide plenty of sights to satisfy your senses.
 The part from Golden Gate Park past the Cliff House to Lands End is nice but not exactly a treat especially if you have stopped by — or driven by — Ocean Beach previously.

 Starting the hike near Golden Gate Park addresses one big obstacle these days in San Francisco — parking, as well as parking that is free.
 The entire hiking route has a net gain elevation of 600 feet.

-If you tackle the hike in smaller segments such as starting at the end of Geary Boulevard or near the Golden Gate toll plaza just be prepared to spend a lot of frustrating time hunting for a parking space.
+If you tackle the hike in smaller segments such as starting at the end of Geary Boulevard or near the Golden Gate toll plaza, just be prepared to spend a lot of frustrating time hunting for a parking space.

 After parking near Golden Gate Park, take the stairwell down to Ocean Beach and head north toward the Cliff House.
 The ruins of the saltwater Sutro Baths are just beyond the Cliff House.

 Sutro Baths when it opened in 1896 covered three acres and was covered by 100,000 square feet of glass.
-There were six saltwater pools fed by the incoming tides and a freshwater pool.
+There were six saltwater pools feed by the incoming tides and a freshwater pool.
 On opening day there were 20,000 bathing suits, 40,000 towels, a high dive, nine springboards, 30 swing rings, seven toboggan slides, and three trapezes along with 500 private dressing rooms.
 The baths could accommodate 1,600 people.
 Toss in three restaurants, art galleries, other exhibits, and a 5,300-seat amphitheater and the ultimate capacity of the complex was 15,000.

 Heading uphill from the Sutro Baths you’ll see the entire Golden Gate Bridge framed by cypress trees.
 Make sure not to miss a small promontory point that gives you a view of the San Francisco coastline.
 As you make your way along the trail there are spurs that take you to China Beach and Baker Beach — two spots that will make you forget you are in a city of nearly 900,000 souls.